MA LLM PhD (Cantab.)

 In Lent Term 2015, Brian will be an Early Career Fellow at the Centre for Research in the Arts, Social Sciences and Humanities (CRASSH) in Cambridge.
 During that time, he will expand his work on care through a project entitled "Adult Social Care and Property Rights".
 More details about the project can be found on the CRASSH website.

 Brian also publishes on the application of property law in the domestic sphere, the regulation of adult relationships, gender recognition and the law of adoption.
 His work on adoption was cited by the Supreme Court in In the matter of B (a child) UKSC 33.

-While many of the links below require subscriptions, the text of several of Brian's papers is freely available via his SSRN page.
+While many of the links below require subscriptions, the text of several of Brian's papers is freely available via his SSRN page or DSpace@Cambridge.
 He has been interviewed by radio and print journalists on adoption, same-sex marriage and relief on divorce.

 Brian read for his BA in Law (scholar) and LLM (Wright Rogers scholar, Faculty of Law) at Robinson College.
 He then took up a W.M.
 Tapp doctoral studentship at Gonville and Caius College, and his PhD was supervised by Professor Kevin Gray and Dr Jens Scherpe.

 After three years as Bob Alexander Fellow at King's College, Brian returned to Robinson in October 2012.
-He is currently a member of the Board of Scrutiny.
+He was formerly a member of the Board of Scrutiny.